shk33/Ruby_desing_patterns/README.md

 Command Pattern
 "Encapsulate a request as an object, thereby letting you parameterize clients with different requests, queue or log requests, and support undoable operations"

+Factory Method Pattern
+"Define an interface for creating an object, but let subclasses decide wich class to instantiate.
+Factory method lets a class defer instantiation to subclasses"